toto-castaldi/programming-lang-references/README.md

 (005) JAVA8 : Filter and collect a List of bean into a Map.
 Use StreamAPI

 (006) JAVA8 : Starting from a List of Bean where each Bean has a property with type List<String> , print all the values of that property in the collection of bean.
 Use FlatMap

+(007) JAVA8 : Find max of Integer using Stream's Reduce method.
+Consider an Empty List of Integer as well